AlexGherardelli/alexgherardelli.github.io/_posts/2017-07-27-Running-apps-anywhere.md

 Portable apps are a precious swissknife that everyone should bring around all the time!

-## 3: The genius-like solution: portable OS
+## 3: The ultimate solution: portable OS
 If you are comfortable with getting your hands dirty, this is the ultimate solution: running a full operative system directly from your USB flashdrive.
 While this requires to mess around with the booting system of the host computer, you'll be able to bring around all your files and applications anywhere, anytime.

 The easiest way to create your bootable OS is with [Universal USB Installer](https://www.pendrivelinux.com/).
 Although some distributions such as Porteus or Puppy Linux are lighter and perform better if run from an USB stick, you can make a portable version of pretty much any Linux distribution.
 With a large enough USB, you can even run more demanding distros like Ubuntu!